tosc/vim/README.md

 * BUG: US2 doesn't show in python files.
 * BUG: When saving xml vim gives an error.
 Seems to be eclim who's doing it.

-* Get vim to update after creating a new folder using vim.
+* Add easy bind for / ? so I can use them more like f F.
+* Find more fitting sorter for file and dir sources.
 * Add move in unite.
 Press move on candidate and save that path.
 Move around using unite and press m on where to put it.
 Prompt with new path and yes /no.
 * Add todo in my tag generator.
 * Use vimproc for gitcommands so vim doesn't freeze.
 * Move from using my filteromni to making an own complete longest common function.
 With this I can use fuzzy but still have my tabcompletion.
-* Find way of getting my delimiters to show right away and not when the entire keycommand is pressed.
-I might have to change my approach.
 * Create unite source for external commands.
 Switch to that unite buffer to get more output from program.
 * Look at neobundle to make installation easier.
 * Look into tpope/capslock
+* Make my delimiterfunction prettier.

 * Look at syntastics spellchecker.
-* Find way to disable default US source for neocmplete.
+* Find way to disable default US source for neocomplete.